python/cpython/Doc/library/shelve.rst

    A subclass of :class:`collections.abc.MutableMapping` which stores pickled values in the *dict* object.

-   By default, version 3 pickles are used to serialize values.
+   By default, pickle's default protocol version is used to serialize values.
 The version of the pickle protocol can be specified with the *protocol* parameter.
    See the :mod:`pickle` documentation for a discussion of the pickle protocols.

    If the *writeback* parameter is ``True``, the object will hold a cache of all entries accessed and write them back to the *dict* at sync and close times.